-Building mental strength is an essential capability to develop if you want to achieve your goals.
-Mental strength requires you to become aware of your thoughts, feeling and emotions so you can make the best choice in any situation.
+Building mental strength is essential to creating the life you want and achieving your most important goals.
+When you develop mental strength, you become aware of your thoughts, feeling and emotions which enables you to make better choice in any situation.

-Having mental strength requires you to be clear about what’s most important to you, and be committed to achieving those results despite the challenges you may face along the way.
+Mental strength requires you to be clear about what’s most important to you, and committed to achieving those results.
+It gives you the mental toughness to overcome any challenges you face along the way.

-When you have mental strength you become strong-minded enough to stick to the things you’ve committed to, even when things get tough.
-People with high levels of determination have the courage to push through the obstacles they face each day because of their positive mindset.
-People with lower levels of mental toughness don’t have the commitment or confidence to stay the course.
+Mental strength gives you the mindset and confidence to stick to your commitments when things get tough.
+People with mental toughness have the courage to push through the obstacles they face each day because of their positive mindset.

-Building mental strength is a capability that can be developed.
-Mental strength comes down to building daily habits that allow you to stay focused on achieving the goals that are most important to you.
+Building mental strength is a capability that can be developed over time.
+Developing mental toughness means building daily habits that allow you to stay focused on achieving the goals that are most important to you.

-For me, mental strengths means taking control of your emotions and thoughts and being committed to your goals, Developing mental strength is about having the courage to follow your vision and live life based on your values.
+Mental strengths means taking control of your emotions and thoughts and being committed to your goals.
+It means having the courage and mental toughness to follow your vision and live your life based on your values.

-In this article I’m going to give a brief overview of what mental strength means and share 7 habits to help you develop mental strength.
+In this article I’ll outline what mental strength means and share 7 habits to help you develop mental strength.

 Read also: 12 habits of mentally strong people